KRFOSS/kali-docs/arm/banana-pi/index.md

 This process can take a while, depending on your PC, your microSD card's speed, and the size of the Kali Linux image.

-Once the _dd_ operation is complete, boot up the Banana Pi with the microSD plugged in.
+Once the _dd_ operation is complete, boot up the Banana Pi with the microSD card plugged in.

 You should be able to [log in to Kali](/docs/introduction/default-credentials/).